 Ministry of Tourism & Antiquities

-The city is dubbed the “Rising of Aten” and was discovered by the renowned archaeologist Zahi Hawass, head of the Egyptian mission in the west of Luxor Governorate.
+The city is named “The Rising of Aten” and was discovered by renowned archaeologist Zahi Hawass.

 The distinguished landmarks will be lit from 6 p.m. to 11 p.m. on December 8 & 9.

 The project was held in cooperation with the American Research Center.